joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 Hit enter and you should get a list of available python environments.

-If you launched VS Code from within an activated virtual environment, the python environment from the .venv should already be selected.
+If you launched VS Code from within an activated virtual environment, the python interpreter from the .venv environment should already be selected.
 And you can simply hit enter to keep that choice.
-Otherwise, you can arrow up and down to select the appropriate environment.
+Otherwise, you can arrow up and down to select the appropriate interpreter.

 ## Edit and Run Your Python Files